Halocarpus bidwillii

-Halocarpus bidwillii, commonly known as the mountain pine or bog pine, is a species of conifer in the family Podocarpaceae.
+Halocarpus bidwillii, commonly known as the mountain pine or bog pine, is a species of dioecious conifer in the family Podocarpaceae.
 It is endemic to New Zealand and can be found throughout the North and South Islands.

-It is an evergreen shrub favouring both bogs and dry stony ground, seldom growing to more than 3.5 m high.
+It is a shrub favouring both bogs and dry stony ground, seldom growing to more than 3.5 m high.
 The leaves are scale-like on adult plants, 1–2 mm long, arranged spirally on the shoots; young seedlings and occasional shoots on older plants have soft strap-like leaves 5–10 mm and 1–1.5 mm broad.
 The seed cones are highly modified, berry-like, with a white aril surrounding the single 2–3 mm long seed.